Hot-start hasn't dulled Bergan football's urgency

 The potent offense has also allowed one of Bergan’s newcomers to shine and get plenty of experience on the job.

-Freshman kicker Alex Langenfeld has hit 22 of his 28 point after attempts, which ranks No. 1 among freshman kickers in the national according to Maxpreps.
+Freshman kicker Alex Langenfeld has hit 22 of his 28 point after attempts, which ranks No. 1 among freshman kickers in the nation according to Maxpreps.

 “He has done well as far as being consistent,” Mruz said.
 “He shows up and works at his craft for this being his first year of kicking a football, he looks more natural and feels more comfortable I think.”